subhamBharadwaz/contact-keeper/Readme.md

 # Contact Keeper

+Contact Keeper is a MERN web app.
 With **Contact Keeper**, you can save your contacts with their name,email, phone no, type(public, professional).

 ## Functional Requirements